MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

     ```C#
     // Configure speech synthesis
-    speechConfig.SpeechSynthesisVoiceName = "en-GB-LibbyNeural"; // add this
+    speechConfig.SpeechSynthesisVoiceName = "en-GB-LibbyNeural"; // change this
     using SpeechSynthesizer speechSynthesizer = new SpeechSynthesizer(speechConfig);
     ```